buildpacks/spec/buildpack.md

 - SHOULD write build BOM entries to `<layers>/build.toml` describing any contributions to the build environment.
 - MAY write values that should persist to subsequent builds in `<layers>/store.toml`.

-Each `/bin/build` executable of a userspace buildpack:
+Each `/bin/build` executable of a application buildpack:

 - MAY read or write to the `<app>` directory.
 - MAY write a list of possible commands for launch to `<layers>/launch.toml`.